 Students and families will have advance notice of synchronous meeting times, and teachers are advised to send invitations to the meeting through the video conferencing platform they are using.
-Throughout Virtual School teachers organize one-on-one, small group, and/or whole group classes and check-in sessions, and will communicate those opportunities to you on a class by class basis.
-The format of these moments (e.g., Zoom, Google Hangouts Meets) will depend on your child’s grade and classroom teacher and will be completed live (i.e., synchronous).
+Throughout Virtual School, teachers organize one-on-one, small group, and/or whole group classes and check-in sessions and will communicate those opportunities to you on a class by class basis.
+The format of these moments (e.g., Zoom, Google Hangouts) will depend on your child’s grade and classroom teacher and will be completed live (i.e., synchronous).
 Teachers may also provide pre-recorded videos/lessons that your child can watch according to their daily schedule (i.e., asynchronous).
-Please keep in mind that faculty members may be caring for their own children or family members during this period, so this approach may vary slightly from teacher to teacher and day-to-day.
+Please keep in mind that faculty members may be caring for their own children or family members during this period, so this approach may vary slightly from teacher to teacher and day to day.

 At Sewickley Academy, we recognize the inequitable conditions an overly synchronous schedule can create for students, families, and colleagues.
 This is why our model of Virtual School seeks to strike a dynamic balance between asynchronous and synchronous learning and build on proven research that tells us that all students benefit from a variety of instructional approaches.